SrisharanMurugesan/Generative-Drone-Frame-with-Topological-Optimization/README.md

 For the manufacturing constraints, I selected an additive manufacturing setup because the frame is intended to be 3D printed.

 I set the manufacturing constraint as unrestricted within additive manufacturing.
-I planned to print this frame on a **Bambu Lab A1**, which can handle 45-degree overhangs.
-I also used a **3 mm minimum thickness** to help preserve the structural integrity of the design.
+I planned to print this frame on a Bambu Lab A1, which can handle up to 45-degree overhangs.
+I also used a **3 mm minimum thickness** to help preserve the structure of the design.

 <p align="center">
   <img width="500" alt="Additive Manufacturing Constraints" src="https://github.com/user-attachments/assets/56b6fa52-4287-4060-9e31-0271e9df37d5" />